makccr/wallpapers/readme.md

 ## Devices
 It also may be relevant to note that this library includes wallpapers intended for use on mobile (portrait) & desktop (landscape) layouts.
 These images aren't organized in any specific way, but the largest majority of images should also be of a high enough resolution that they can be used with either type of layout without any noticeable degradation.
 That being said, I do primarily work on a desktop or a laptop; so the majority of the images are collected with that in mind.
 There are some images that were collected specifically for use on a phone, and are in the proper orientation, but those are few and far between.
 This is a collection of images for use primarily on old school, you know... computers.

+# Attribution
+###### Work in Progress
+This is mostly for my own use, I like to be able to link back to the source for a Wallpaper, if I feature it in a video or something; so I needed a spot to chart out all of the various links and artists names.

+## Artwork